rmap-project/rmap-documentation/installation/software-stack.md

 org.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH=true
 ```

-`rmap.configFile` allows you to override the default location for the properties file, which is embedded in the war file by default making it vulnerable to accidental overwrites.
+Adding the `rmap.configFile` property to `catalina.properties` allows you to override the default values in the various properties files.
+By default these properties files are embedded in the deployed webapps (e.g. `tomcat/webapps/api/WEB-INF/classes`) and are therefore vulnerable to accidental overwrites.
 ```
-rmap.configFile=file:///rmap/properties/rmap-dev.properties
+rmap.configFile=file:///rmap/properties/rmap.properties
 ```
+An example annotated `rmap.properites` file can be found in the relevant [GitHub release](https://github.com/rmap-project/rmap/releases).

-The spring.profiles.active property allows you to override some of the default RMap component configuration if needed.
+The `spring.profiles.active property` allows you to override some of the default RMap component configuration if needed.
 More about the Spring options and defaults are documented in [DEVELOPER.md in the RMap codebase](https://github.com/rmap-project/rmap/blob/master/DEVELOPER.md).
 ```
 spring.profiles.active=default,persistent-db,ark-idservice,http-triplestore,http-solr,prod-kafka,auto-start-indexing
 ```